What is data validation? What is data profiling?

 What are the key steps in data transformation?

-The process of data transformation involves identifying data sources and types; determining the structure of transformations that need to occur; and defining how fields will be changed or aggregated.
-It includes extracting data from its original source, transforming it and sending it to the target destination, such as a database or data warehouse.
+The process of data transformation involves identifying data sources and types, determining the structure of transformations that need to occur, and defining how fields will be changed or aggregated.
+It includes extracting data from its original source, transforming it, and sending it to the target destination, such as a database or data warehouse.
 Extractions can come from many locations, including structured sources, streaming sources or log files from web applications.

 Data analysts, data engineers and data scientists are typically in charge of data transformation within an organization.
 They identify the source data, determine the required data formats and perform data mapping.
 They then execute the actual transformation process before moving the data into appropriate databases for storage and use.

 1. Data discovery.
-Data professionals use data profiling tools or profiling scripts to understand the data's structure and characteristics and determine how it should be transformed.
+Data professionals use data profiling tools or profiling scripts to understand the source data's structure and characteristics and determine how it should be transformed.

 Benefits of data transformation

-• Faster business queries and retrieval times.
+• Faster business queries and retrieval times through data standardization.

-• Less resources needed to manipulate data.
+• Fewer resources needed to manipulate data and extract insights from it.

-• Better data organization and management.
+• Easier data organization and management.

 Challenges of data transformation